peardrive/PearDriveCore/README.md

 ### 1.4.0

-- TODO: Send files with hyperblobs
+- Send files with hyperblobs instead of hyperdrives

 ### 1.3.1